Skip to main content

 The demolition of No's 1 and 2 Manor Farm Cottages.
 Arbury Court and Alex Wood Road can be seen at the bottom left hand corner of the photograph.
 Mr Ernest Sale, who lived at No 1, had very much wished to continue living there.
 When a sewage trench was dug right past his back door for the new estate, he realised the end of his old home was near.
 He died shortly after leaving the farm in 1961.

-Our 1900 Arbury Ordnance Survey map, with the position of the Arbury/Harborough Meadows north of Arbury Road, before the establishment of the Manor Farm in the years following the 1840 Chesterton Enclosures, inserted.
-Arbury and Harborough were variations on the same name, derived from the iron age earthwork.
+Our 1904 Arbury Ordnance Survey map, with the position of the Arbury/Harborough Meadows and Furlongs north of Arbury Road, before the establishment of the Manor Farm in the years following the 1840 Chesterton Enclosures, inserted.
+Arbury and Harborough were variations on the same name, derived from the prehistoric earthwork.
 The Harborough version faded from use in the 1800s.
 We've also marked on the map the Campkin Road and Guided Busway sites.
 King's Hedges was a fifty eight acre farm north of the Guided Busway.
 Its name is believed to be derived from a hedged hunting warren in the days of the old Royal Manor of Chesterton.
-The warren was used for the king's tenants to trap and kill animals - a 'sport' apparently enjoyed by the king from his vantage point in the king's hunting box near the hedges.
+The warren was used for the king's tenants to trap and kill animals - a 'sport' apparently enjoyed by the king from his vantage point in the king's box near the hedges.
+In the 1800s, local men fought at King's Hedges in organised matches, watched by huge crowds of enthusiastic spectators from both town and gown.
 The name is sometimes also recorded as 'King's Hedge', singular, into the 19th Century.

 1900: The old Manor and Arbury Camp Farms - including the prehistoric Arbury earthwork - and the original King's Hedges, north of the railway tracks/Guided Busway, before its huge road redirection and expansion across the land by Arbury Camp in the late 1970s as part of the A14 motorway development.
 It then lopped off the original end of Arbury Road!
 The modern 'King's Hedges', also known as North Arbury, is not actually in King's Hedges at all, but in the old Arbury/Harborough Meadows/Manor Farm fields - the most historic Arbury land in Cambridge city as it saw the first spread of the name beyond the earthwork.
 The 'real and actual' King's Hedges site now houses the Cambridge Regional College and adjacent buildings, and is straddled by the A14.
 The Manor Farm field names, from the 1909 sales particulars, and some modern locations for orientation, are featured on our map.